RufusSchultz/Bootcamp-FSD-Toko-Kantjil/README.md

 ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃

 ## End-point: Get invoice history of customer
 Returns the invoice history of a specific customer.
+Reachable by ADMIN and STAFF.
 ### Method: GET
 >```
 >/invoices/customer/{customer_id}